The Gymnosperm Database

 Dacrydium araucarioides

-Dacrydium × suprinii Nimsch 2007 is a natural hybrid between this species and D. guillauminii.
+Dacrydium × suprinii Nimsch 2007 is the natural hybrid between this species and D. guillauminii.
+D. guillauminii, a species with very restricted distribution, is introgressed by D. araucarioides (Keppel et al. 2011).

 New Caledonia.
-It is locally a dominant species in the vegetation on serpentine soils on the southern half of the main island from sea level to 1150 m above sea level (de Laubenfels 1972).
-Within its range, mean annual temperature is 21.2°C, with an average minimum in the coldest month of 14.2°C, and a mean annual precipitation of 1913 mm (Biffin et al. 2011, Table S5).
+It is locally a dominant species on ultramafic-derived soils on the southern half of Grande Terre (de Laubenfels 1972), where it is particularly abundant on laterite soils and 'ironstone' (cuirasse de fer) in the Plaine des Lacs and the surrounding hills (Farjon 2010).
+Within its range, mean annual temperature is 21.2°C, with an average minimum in the coldest month of 14.2°C, and a mean annual precipitation of 1913 mm (Biffin et al. 2011).

 Zone 10 (cold hardiness limit between -1°C and +4.4°C) (Bannister and Neuner 2001).